Last Updated on November 6, 2023

 I receive many emails each week from Army wives and Army moms wondering what they should wear to their soldier’s graduation ceremony.

-First, congratulations to you and your soldier for making it to this point.
+First, congratulations to your soldier (and you!) for making it to this point.
 Graduation from any military course or school is a great accomplishment.

 When attending any military graduation ceremony, you will see people dressed from one extreme to the other.

-At my husband’s graduation from OSUT at Ft Benning, Georgia, some people were very nicely dressed (overly so, in my opinion), some looked like they had just rolled out of bed and headed to graduation, and there was a little of everything in between.
+At my husband’s graduation from OSUT at Ft Benning, Georgia (now called Ft Moore), some people were very nicely dressed (overly so, in my opinion), some looked like they had just rolled out of bed, and there was a little of everything between those two.

-For basic graduation, your soldier will be in his dress uniform.
+For basic training graduation and OSUT, your soldier will be in his dress uniform.
 I always advise you to wear something comfortable and dress for the weather.

 Remember that most military graduation ceremonies are outdoors, so you’ll be exposed to the weather.
-You will also most likely be sitting on metal bleachers.
+You will also most likely be sitting on metal bleachers, and they will reflect whatever the temperature is.
 Bring something to sit on and leave the white pants or skirt at home.

 Finally, I always give this advice somewhat jokingly and somewhat completely seriously.